 Skip to main content

-Lake George trick-or-treaters, parents, and homeowners should consider these helpful safety tips when planning their Halloween celebrations.
-Whether you're walking about, distributing candy, or enjoying the post-Halloween sugar rush, consider these basic safety guidelines for a great Halloween in Lake George.
+Whether you're walking about, distributing candy, or enjoying the post-Halloween sugar rush, consider these important Lake George Halloween safety tips for a most enjoyable evening.

 kids taking candy from a bowl